Bringing Hope & Joy back to the Travel Nursing Industry in 2023

 Cras varius ultrices ipsum id dictum.
 Suspendisse tincidunt mauris ligula, et dictum diam molestie sit amet.
 Vivamus nec egestas neque, in finibus est. Vivamus pretium euismod tellus et porta.
 Mauris tempor dui est, nec cursus nunc vehicula vel.
 Nullam fermentum convallis urna sit amet pharetra.
 Morbi ex ipsum, aliquam in tortor in, ultrices pretium nunc.
 Nullam auctor euismod nunc, non ornare lectus fringilla id.
 Nullam lobortis pharetra libero at accumsan.
 Morbi finibus ex vel ligula faucibus malesuada.
 Mauris id facilisis velit.
 Aenean et vulputate leo.
 Morbi in massa accumsan, congue felis non, accumsan ante.

-The trouble with the troubles in the nursing industry is that, while the topic is being discussed, people are dying.
+The trouble with the nursing industry is that while the topic is being discussed, people are dying.
 And the reality is that more people will die.
 Courses are being abandoned, and retaining trainee nurses is like holding onto a fistful of sand.
 There are steps and measures to be taken to soften the blow of what is to come, which will be discussed in this blog.
-As you read on, you'll discover the tools that will help your healthcare company not just to survive but to thrive in this unprecedented time the nursing industry is living.
+As you read on, you'll discover the tools that will help your healthcare company survive and thrive in this unprecedented time the nursing industry is living.

-If we start with the most commonly discussed topic, we can work our way down to the more nuanced conversations and statistics that go widely under the radar.
+If we start with the most commonly discussed topic, we can work down to the more nuanced conversations and statistics that go widely under the radar.

 Let's begin with that big old elephant in the room.
 You may know it from headlines such as "Crisis Levels of drop offs in the nursing workforce" or "Worrisome Nurse Shortages as Staff Crisis Continues," but let's take a step back from this elephant and approach the problem systematically.

-The turnover rate for travel nurses in October 2022 stands roughly at 22%, and that number continues to rise.
-This has shone a light on the continual, urgent need to fill nursing positions.
+The turnover rate for travel nurses in October 2022 stands roughly at 22%, which continues to rise- this has highlighted the continual, urgent need to fill nursing positions.

 Why is there a Nursing Staff Shortage?